-The macro debug allows you to analyze how the system resolves macros within the context of the administration application.
+The macro debug allows you to analyze how the system resolves macros.
 If you encounter problems with macros not working correctly, the debug can help you:

 - Confirm when and where your macros are being processed

 Enabling the macro debug

 To use the macro debug, you need to adjust the settings in Settings -> System -> Debug:

 Enables macro debugging and the Macros (K#) tab in the Debug application.

 If enabled, the macro debug displays the results of all sub‑elements used within macro expressions.
 This allows you to check the exact data content of a macro's components during each step of the resolving process.